dmitrijsk/AttentionHTR/README.md

 Pre-trained STR benchmark models can be downloaded from [here](https://github.com/clovaai/deep-text-recognition-benchmark).

-## Demo
+## Demo on real-world word-level images

 * Download the `AttentionHTR-General-sensitive.pth` model and place it into `/model/saved_models`.
-* Directory `/dataset-demo` contains demo images.
+* Directory `/dataset-demo` contains ten images of text written specifically for this demo.
 Go to `/model` and create an LMDB dataset from them with `python3 create_lmdb_dataset.py --inputPath ../dataset-demo/ --gtFile ../dataset-demo/gt.txt --outputPath result/dataset-demo/`.
 Note that under Windows you may need to tune the `map_size` parameter manually for the `lmdb.open()` function.
 * Obtain predictions with `python3 test.py --eval_data result/dataset-demo --Transformation TPS --FeatureExtraction ResNet --SequenceModeling BiLSTM --Prediction Attn --saved_model saved_models/AttentionHTR-General-sensitive.pth --sensitive`.
 The last two rows in the terminal should be

     ````